m-tahmidhasan/Fire-Detection-Using-CNN-Model/README.md

-## 🔥 Fire Detection Using Deep Learning
+## 🔥 Fire Detection Using CNN Model

 A custom CNN-based Fire Detection System designed for real-time image classification.
 This model achieves 94% test accuracy, outperforming ResNet50 on the same dataset, while remaining lightweight and deployable via TensorFlow Lite.